mapr-demos/katacoda-scenarios/spark_flight_delays/step4.md

 With Drill, you can use SQL to interactively query and join data from files in JSON, Parquet, or CSV format, Hive, and NoSQL stores, including MapR Database, HBase, and Mongo, without defining schemas.

-Try Apache Drill with the Drill shell:
+Try Apache Drill with the Drill shell and Execute queries:

 `sqlline -u jdbc:drill:zk=localhost:5181 -n mapr -p mapr`{{execute}}

-Connect to the Drill service:
 <pre><code class="execute">select id, src, dst, depdelay from dfs.`/user/mapr/flighttable` where id like 'ATL%' order by depdelay desc limit 20;</code></pre>

 Exit the shell: `!quit`{{execute}}